 The three sets of considerations - the quarrels among the journals-the silly impertinence to the Queen-and the dearness and badness of news-seem to suggest that it would be better to have no penny stamp on newspapers.
-The small journals will never get fair treatment from the Government until they cease to be small journals-until they are on some sort of an equality in point of sale with the Times, which would not retain its advantage against penny and two-penny daily papers.
-The incidents of the week must, surely, have proved to the daily papers that when news is costly only one paper can have a large sale, and that the Times, which by a variety of felicities, has got the greatest reputation, will obtain this sale even though it may not have priority of news, as it has not had except by favour of the Government, it being only fair to say that the Daily News and the Morning Chronicle have outstripped all the journals of Europe in pursuit of early intelligence during this war.
-Then the court cannot fail to perceive that it does not consult its interests by allowing the class of Sir James Grahams to continue upon newspapers an impost the effect of which is to institute a monopoly for one journal-a journal at last so insolent and so secure that it can fib about its circulation and suggest falsehoods of the Queen.
-As to the public, does it not feel, in war time, that cheap news would be a blessing?
+The small journals will never get fair treatment from the Government until they cease to be small journals-until they are on some sort of an equality in point of sale with the Times, which would not penny daily papers.
+The incidents of the papers that when news is costly only one paper can have a large sale, and that the Times, which by a variety of felicities, has got the greatest reputation, will obtain this Chronicle have outstripped all the journals of Europe in pursuit of early intelligence during this war.
+Then the court cannot fail rests by allowing the class of Sir James Grahams to continue upon newspapers an impost the effect of which is to institute a monopoly for one journal-a journal at last the public. so insolent and so secure that it can fib about its circulation and suggest falsehoods of the Queen.
+As to the public, does it not feel, in war time, that cheap news would be a